Refine Your Search

 “My ideal clients value their health and well being and understand that their physical and psychological health will effect every aspect of their lives.
 Though I treat many different health concerns, there are certain consistent factors which enhance the effectiveness of Chinese Medicine regardless of the condition.
 Patients who are willing to try this ancient, proven eastern health care system and commit to following the treatment plan experience outstanding results.
 I routinely treat a variety of acute and chronic conditions, however, Chinese Medicine can promote overall health and be a very effective form of preventative medicine.

-“Professional Acupuncture services are now available at the Comprehensive Pain Solutions outpatient clinic at Abilene Memorial Hospital.
+“Professional acupuncture services are available in the Comprehensive Pain Solutions outpatient clinic at Abilene Memorial Hospital.
 The specialty clinic provides a comprehensive interdisciplinary approach to pain management.
-Contact the office or view web page for program information and staff listing.
+Contact the office or view web page for program information.

 “I am a Licensed Acupuncturist (L.Ac.) and Doctor of Oriental Medicine (D.O.M.), with a practice in Pratt and Wichita, KS.
 Many of my patients come to me after an unsuccessful search for relief from a wide range of conditions including kidney stones, cysts, tumor, Plantar Fasciitis, ruptured disc, Trigeminal Neuralgia, post-herpetic neuralgia, neuropathy, back pain, tendonitis, flu... (see my patients' Testimonials in our website www.homllc.com).
 I am able to restore their joy in living on relieving their pain and discomfort.